-The board of Directors of Places for People Group ("the Group") is responsible for setting strategies and budgets for the whole Group and coordinating the Group's activities.
-Places for People Group Limited exercises control over Places for People Homes Limited through an Independence and Responsibilities Agreement, a Service Level Agreement and powers granted to Places for People Group Limited in Places for People Homes Limited rules.
+The board of Directors of Places for People Group ("the Group") is responsible for setting strategies and budgets for the whole Group and co-ordinating the Group's activities.
+Places for People Group Limited exercises control over Places for People Homes Limited through an Independence and Responsibilities Agreement, a Service Level Agreement and powers granted to Places for People Group Limited in its rules.

 The Group board has delegated certain matters to committees of the board of Places for People Group.
-Reporting to the Group board on Group issues are the Audit & Risk Committee, Nominations & Governance Committee and Remuneration Committee.